treehouse/android-animations-transitions/README.md

-# Treehouse Android Animations and Transitions
+# Android Animations and Transitions
 These are the full project files for the album cover app used in Treehouse's Animations and Transitions course.